EdXian/Hands-on-ARM-CPU/cortex-m/day2_section/readme.md

-Section2
+Part 2

 In section 2, we create a new linker script `link2.ld` where we specify the location of each section along with the `stack_top`.
-Next we build the example by the following commands.
+Next, we build this example by the following commands.

 ```
 arm-none-eabi-as -mthumb -mcpu=cortex-m4 -c start.s -o start2.o